SouthbankSoftware/provendocs/README.md

 2. Open chrome and navigate to `localhost:3000`

 # **Contributing**
 If you wish to contribute to **ProvenDocs**, there are issues listed on **[GitHub Issues](https://github.com/SouthbankSoftware/provendocs/issues)** that are good for beginners to contribute to.
-You can also contact us at **developer@provendocs.com** to ask about our contribution guidelines and strategy.
+You can also contact us at **support@provendb.com** to ask about our contribution guidelines and strategy.
+We plan to fully document this strategy in an upcoming release.

-# **Feedback**
+# **Support and Feedback**

+To get help, request features or simply to tell us what you think, please submit feedback to one of the following places:

+- [ReadMe.io](https://provendocs.readme.io/docs): For help using the application, general feedback and bug reports.
+- [Github](https://github.com/SouthbankSoftware/provendocs/issues): For feature suggestions, documentation suggestions and bug reports.

-All feedback can be given as [GitHub Issues](https://github.com/SouthbankSoftware/provendocs/issues), we currently have templates for
+All feedback on the code or open source project itself can be given as [GitHub Issues](https://github.com/SouthbankSoftware/provendocs/issues), we currently have templates for
 - **Questions** - Ask questions and get help or advice relevant to ProvenDocs.
 - **Feature Requests** - Ask for new features or functionality to be added to ProvenDocs.
 - **Bug Report** - If you run into a bug in the product, please let us know right away so we can fix it!